bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 |Windows|[Windows package installer](http://gnuwin32.sourceforge.net/packages/openssl.htm)|
 |Ubuntu Linux|`apt-get install openssl`|

-After you are done with the installation use the openssl command line tool you can go forward with generating your private RSA key:
+After you are done with the installation use the openssl command line tool to go forward with generating your private RSA key:
  ~~~
  $ openssl genrsa -des3 -out server.key.org 2048
  # Enter and confirm a password